Skip to contents

 theme_bw()

-#Clustering by SNPs
+Clustering by SNPs

+You can produce UMAPs and clusters based on the SNP matrix.
 Load the CellSNP-lite counts as follows:

 snp_ad <- ReadCellSNPmatrix(